 Okay, we’ll admit it.
 Competing with cigarettes is a pretty tall order, especially when it comes to variety.
-When we realised we couldn’t compete with tobacco- unfortunately, we don’t offer endless cancers and diseases as choice, we knew we had to come up with some variety of our own.
+When we realized we couldn’t compete with tobacco- unfortunately, we don’t offer endless cancers and diseases as choice, we knew we had to come up with some variety of our own.

 You could say we’re joking, but we’re really not.
 Smoking increases your chances of dying prematurely by 33.3%.
 Vaping, on the other hand is 95% safer than smoking, officially endorsed by the NHS, plus it’s got the backing of TV’s Doctor Christian Jessen.
 Whether you’re a complete newbie who jumped on the #Vapril bandwagon, or one of the 2.9 million vaping Brits, you’re likely here because you want to know more.